LCSB-BioCore/frog-specification/README.md

 This repository contains the working draft of the FROG format specification.
-The main target is to provide a clear, unambiguous reference for software authors and curators on how to implement FROG report generation software, and how to work with frog report contents.
+The main target is to provide a clear, unambiguous reference for software authors and curators on how to implement FROG report generation software, and how to work with FROG report contents.

 ## Getting the specification